Alternative Work Schedule Procedure

 Information Technology will openly and positively consider all requests for non-standard work schedules.
 We will look for flexible and creative alternatives for meeting employee requests without compromising our division’s objectives and customer service.
 Unfortunately, not every job lends itself to alternative work schedules.
 Employees who request alternative work schedules are responsible for designing a workable program.
 Some positions may not be able to take full advantage of flexible work hours due to business needs.

-- Alternative Work Schedule Options Include the following or a combination of the following:
+II.
+Alternative Work Schedule Options Include the following or a combination of the following:

 Compressed Full-time (40 or more hours in less than 5 days)